egienvalue/Embedded_Interview/Computer_Architecture.md

 ### Branch Prediction

-We usually use the branch address and branch history to predict the branch outcome
+We usually use the branch address and branch history to predict the branch outcome.
 - Two bit saturating counter
 ![](IMG/Branch_Pre_2bc.png)
 - Correlated Branch predictor